RSV INFORMATION HUB

 Links to provincial resources:

-Nunavut will be publicly funding RSV infant immunization—nirsevimab (Beyfortus)—for all infants under 12 months of age for the 2024-2025 RSV season.
-All infants under 12 months can receive nirsevimab free of charge.
+Nunavut will be publicly funding RSV infant immunization—nirsevimab (Beyfortus)—for all infants under 12 months of age and high-risk infants up to 24 months of age.
+All eligible infants can receive the immunization free of charge.

 The maternal vaccine—RSVpreF (ABRYSVO)—can be purchased privately with a prescription from a healthcare provider.
 Some private insurances may cover the cost of the vaccine.